ikt32/scripts-updates/licgen-readme.md

   * Failure to acknowledge the technical restrictions regarding License Generator requirements described sections 3, 4 and 5.
   * Any misunderstanding in the nature of software requiring this License.
   * Any incompatibility issue while using software requiring this License.
+  * Use of the license for evaluation purposes of the software requiring this License.
   * Refunds requested after an unreasonably long time (more than 1 month ago).
 Refunds requested after Patreon's 3 month refund window will not be issued.

   Refunds are issued within the constraints of [Patreon's Relationship manager](https://support.patreon.com/hc/en-us/articles/115001243446-How-do-I-refund-my-members-and-customers), no refunds are issued outside of Patreon.